w-tv/cicero-dev/README.md

 The python version Cicero currently uses in production is 3.11 , specifically 3.11.7 .
 It can probably run in 3.10 and 3.12+ as well, but not 3.9 because we elected to use a feature from after python 3.9 .
 The production app is up at https://cicero.streamlit.app/ .
 There is also a staging/active-development version up at https://cicero-dev.streamlit.app/ .
 This also has its own repo (a fork) that development is done in, instead of developing directly in prod.
 This would be a branch but streamlit community cloud only allows one deployment per repo.
 We require streamlit >= 1.31.0 in requirements.txt because we use a feature from 1.30.0.
 We probably get the latest production version of streamlit on the community cloud on deployment, but locally I test with 1.31.0 at the moment.

 The current development workflow for this project is that changes are made in the dev(elopment) repo, and then once OK'd, that entire history is pushed to the prod(uction) repo.
 Patch notes may be created.
-If you are in dev, have to OK, and want to do the push to prod, here are the steps:
+If you are in dev, have the OK, and want to do the push to prod, here are the steps:

 ```
 git remote add prod https://github.com/achangtv/cicero # Set prod as an additional upstream in my local-machine version of dev.
 Only have to do this once.